XAI4SAR/GenAIxSAR/README.md

-# GenAIxSAR
-The resources of papers and codes in our survey paper: Generative AI Meets SAR GenAI Meets SAR: A List of Resources
+# GenAI Meets SAR: A List of Resources

 ## Awesome papers